w84death/game12-asm/docs/GDD.md

   - build in the factory
   - runs forward as long as possible
   - when on T-junction takes turn based on switch
-  - each has a battery to run, stops if run out of power
-  - recharges at charging station (half battery using one, full when using two)
   - takes cargo at extractor
   - delivers cargo at collector
   - moves faster when empty, slower when cargo loaded
 - station
   - build on a straight rails
-  - spawns two fundaments (up/down or left/right ancient tile)
+  - spawns two station extends (up/down or left/right ancient tile)
-- fundaments
-  - charging station / solar panels
-    - re-charges pods that stops on that station
+- station extends fundaments
-    - one solar power charges half of pod battery
-    - can be combined to charge full
   - extractor
     - extract resources 2 tiles away (5x5 grid)
+- foundaments
+  - collector
+  - silos
   - factory
     - spawning/maintanance for pods
     - each factory supports X number of pods at once